rhman-ibrahim/rhman-ibrahim/api/authen.md

 ***Authen*** is a [Python](https://www.python.org/) API developed with [Django](https://www.djangoproject.com/) and Django REST Framework ([DRF](https://www.django-rest-framework.org/)), designed for user authentication.
 It includes a custom authentication model [Account](#account) for handling user credentials and a [Profile](#profile) model to manage user information.

-***Authen*** uses JSON Web Tokens ([JWT](https://jwt.io/introduction)) to provide a stateless authentication to reduce server loading as all of necessary information is contained within the token instead of storing session data on the server.
+***Authen*** uses JSON Web Tokens ([JWT](https://jwt.io/introduction)) by [Simple JWT](https://pypi.org/project/djangorestframework-simplejwt/) to provide a stateless authentication to reduce server loading as all of necessary information is contained within the token instead of storing session data on the server.

 ## Models